-Federal judge dismisses Ollie complaint over firing
+Judge dismisses ex-UConn coach Ollie’s complaint over firing

 HARTFORD, Conn.
-(AP) — A federal judge has dismissed a complaint filed by former University of Connecticut men’s basketball coach Kevin Ollie connected to his allegations that his firing was in part racially motivated.
+(AP) — Former University of Connecticut men’s basketball coach Kevin Ollie has lost a bid to stop the school from unilaterally ending arbitration proceedings related to his firing if he files a racial discrimination complaint against UConn.

-Judge Kari Dooley in Bridgeport on Monday rejected Ollie’s request to allow him to move forward with a racial discrimination complaint against the school without jeopardizing current arbitration proceedings related to his firing.
-Dooley ruled Ollie’s complaint was filed too early in the process.
+Federal Judge Kari Dooley in Bridgeport on Monday approved a motion by UConn to reject Ollie’s request, deciding it was filed prematurely.
+Dooley did not rule on the merits of the request.

-UConn fired Ollie in March, citing NCAA violations, allowing the school to forgo paying him $10 million left on his contract.
+Ollie and UConn officials are in arbitration related to his internal grievance over his firing last March.
+Collective bargaining rules say UConn can end the arbitration if Ollie files a discrimination complaint with either the state Commission on Human Rights and Opportunities or the federal Equal Employment Opportunity Commission.

-Collective bargaining rules say UConn can end the arbitration proceedings if Ollie files a discrimination complaint.
+Ollie is concerned that deadlines to file a discrimination complaint will pass before the arbitration is complete, and he asked the judge to allow him to move forward with the complaint during the arbitration.
+UConn has said it won’t waive the collective bargaining rules if Ollie files a complaint.

 Most Read Sports Stories